 A month or two before the wedding follow this skincare regime – cleanse your skin thoroughly with a gentle cleanser, then exfoliate your skin well, hydrate with a good moisturiser and make sure you never sleep with your makeup on.
 Other than this regularly apply packs on your skin depending on your skin type to get that healthy glow.

 What diet do you suggest I follow?

 I strictly recommend not go on any crash diet because this will make their skin look dull, saggy and leave you with unwanted stretch marks.
-This type of a diet will also cause hair fall.
-Instead have nutritious diet rich in fruits and vegetables and avoid the following – smoking, alcohol, soda, tea and coffee, salt and sugar.
+This type of diet will also cause hair fall.
+Instead, have a nutritious diet rich in fruits and vegetables and avoid the following – smoking, alcohol, soda, tea and coffee, salt and sugar.